hypnoSpira/GolfHero/doc/sprint 2/SR1.md

   - Getting in all the documentation earlier

-  - Keep meetings more relevant and on topic
+  - Keeping meetings more relevant and on topic

   - Putting the associated Pivotal Tracker story ID(s) in commit messages